The Language of the Lords

 sa dotdu, "to drink"

-• kon fen dib or kon fende dib, "I eat fruit
+• kon fen dibti or kon fende dibti, "I eat fruit

-• hap hap dabo or hapme hapde dabo, "a mouse eats a grape
+• hap hap dabto or hapme hapde dabto, "a shrew eats a grape

-The infinitive is indicated with the preposition sa; eg. shen mabdi sa dibtu genmu, "I (high-ranking) want to eat a meal".
+The infinitive is indicated with the preposition sa; eg. desh sa dibtu mabshe ganmo, "I (high-ranking) want to eat a meal".

 Only the root of a verb is written in heads, even if the conjugation has different sounds.
 Any verb endings are written in slabs.
-This means that the sentence shen gut detu would be written as SHEN GUT(de) DOT(u).
+This means that the sentence shen gut detdu would be written as DESH GUT(de) DOT(du).
 See the writing system for more information.

 Tenses

-To conjugate verbs in any tense other than the present tense, simply take the root and add the appropriate suffix.
-For example, even though sa dotdu, "to drink", conjugates to shen detu, "he drinks", in the past tense the root does not slim and simply becomes shen dotka.
+To conjugate verbs in any tense other than the present tense, simply take the conjugated present tense and add the appropriate suffix.

 AFFIX TENSE SLIM VERB